Nearly 60 million people in the US and Canada played fantasy sports in 2017, and investment opportunities are also on the rise.

 Looking to the future, there’s certainly plenty of room for growth in the fantasy sports stocks industry.

 Boom Fantasy, another private fantasy sports company, has raised a substantial amount of money since 2016: first it raised $1.4 million in early 2016, then raised another $2.5 million in September 2016, and then $2 million in May 2017.
-While it has raised a good portion of money, there is no word on whether or not the company will file an initial public offering, although it looks promising.
+While it has raised a good portion of money, there is no word on whether or not the company will file an initial public offering.

 Still–with the number of people playing fantasy sports increasing at a rapid rate, it is no doubt promising for fantasy sports companies looking to make an entrance in the public trading market.